basp/basp.github.io/_posts/2014-08-11-what-the-service.md

 if you are not aware of them already.

 ### What __IS__ a service?
-Let's start with a silly but still somewhat illuminating definition: a
+Let's start with a silly but still somewhat illuminating definition:

 	> A service is a piece of code (no matter how small) that provides a service to some
 	> piece of client code (usually an application).